Pau Martí (football manager): Managerial career

 Martí holds a UEFA Pro License.
 In 2011, he was appointed as a youth coach of Hong Kong side Kitchee.
 In the same year, Martí was also appointed head coach of Hong Kong side Resources Capital.
 He held his first managerial match on 11 September 2011 in a 1–0 lost to HKFC.

 In July 2012, Martí was promoted to assistant of Kitchee working under head coach Josep Gombau.
 Shortly afterwards November, he was appointed as an analyst for the Hong Kong national team.

 In July 2013, Martí was appointed as an assistant manager of Australian side Adelaide United reunited with Josep Gombau at the club.
 He left Adelaide United on 11 May 2017.

 On 26 September 2017, Martí was appointed as a youth manager of Spanish La Liga side Barcelona, before being promoted to assistant manager of the club's reserve team.

 On 17 February 2022, Martí was appointed as an assistant manager of the Malaysia national team working under Kim Pan-gon.
 After Kim Pan-gon left, he was promoted as the caretaker of Malaysia on 16 July 2024.
 While managing the team, he helped them win the 2024 Merdeka Tournament.
-The 2024 ASEAN Championship is his final managerial duties for the team.
+The 2024 ASEAN Championship was his final managerial duty for the team.
 He led the Malaysian team to a 2–2 draw with Cambodia, a 3–2 victory against East Timor, a loss of 0–1 to Thailand and a 0–0 draw with Singapore who managed to hold the team despite playing at their home ground.